Entropy-Based Decoding for Retrieval-Augmented Large Language Models: Experiments

 \section{Experiments}

-\paragraph{Baselines.} We compare three training-free baselines. \naive: this method concatenates all retrieved documents directly along with the question to form the prompt for LLMs; \replug~\citep{shi2023replug}: it utilizes a normalized retriever weight to ensemble during the decoding process; \avgens~: it follows the formulation in Eq.\eqref{fml: poe} and assigns the same weight to each document during each generation step.
-We verify the effectiveness of these decoding methods on 4 LLMs: \textsc{Llama}-2-7B, \textsc{Llama}-2-13B, Mistral-7B-v0.1, and \textsc{Llama}3-8B.
+\paragraph{Baselines.} We mainly compare three training-free baselines, two of which are ensemble-based methods. \naive: this method concatenates all retrieved documents directly along with the question to form the prompt for LLMs; \replug~\citep{shi2023replug}: it utilizes a normalized retriever weight to ensemble during the decoding process; \avgens~: it follows the formulation in Eq.\eqref{fml: poe} and assigns the same weight to each document during each generation step.
+In \cref{subsubsec:ablation_study}, we also incorporate two contrastive decoding methods (\ie, CAD~\citep{shi2023trusting} and DoLa~\citep{chuang2023dola}) into our setting and compare with them to validate the effectiveness of our method.
+Experiments are conducted on 4 LLMs: \textsc{Llama}-2-7B, \textsc{Llama}-2-13B, Mistral-7B-v0.1, and \textsc{Llama}3-8B.
 Among them, \textsc{Llama}-3-8B supports an 8K context length, while the other three LLMs support a 4K context length.
 Few evaluation samples exceed 4k in context length, and they are removed to ensure the validity of the assessment.

 \paragraph{Implementation Details.} Our method introduces two hyperparameters: $\tau$ to control the relative importance of different documents during decoding; and $\beta$ balancing contextual and parametric knowledge.
 We extract a subset from the WebQ training set for validation to determine the hyperparameter value for each LLM.
 Ultimately, $\tau$ is set as 0.25 for \textsc{Llama}-3-8B and as 0.1 for the other three models.
 For $\beta$, 5.0 is chosen for $\llama$-2-7B, while the other models are assigned a value of 0.25.
 During the inference, greedy decoding is utilized for reproducibility.
 When looking for the layer with the highest entropy, we focus our search exclusively on the candidate layers.
 In our preliminary experiments, this approach improves computational efficiency and slightly enhances model performance.
 For \llama-2-7B, Mistral-7B-v0.1, and \llama-3-8B with 32 hidden layers, the candidate layers are set to $\{17, \dots, 32\}$, and only even-numbered layers will be searched.
-For \llama2-13B with 40 hidden layers, the candidate layers are set to $\{31, \dots, 40\}$.
+For \llama-2-13B with 40 hidden layers, the candidate layers are set to $\{31, \dots, 40\}$.
 All experiments are conducted on a single A100 80GB GPU.